 Port Setup: Netgear CM1100 comes with 2 Ethernet ports as compared to 4 on the Netgear CM1200.
 This enhancement allows you to connect several wired devices simultaneously.

 Speeds: Despite the theoretical speeds being capped at 2 Gbps for both the modems, the Netgear CM1200 seems like a better option in practical use.

 Pricing: The CM1100 comes forth as the more affordable of the two by a significant sum of 30 dollars.
 Considering the specs sheet, I feel the CM1100 exhibits a better price-to-value ratio.
 Despite having two additional ports, the CM1200 still reaches a similar wired throughput.

 Similarities Between Netgear CM1100 and CM1200

 - Both supports DOCSIS 3.1 tech for faster processing

 - DOCSIS 3.0 fall-back support for legacy devices

 - High-speed Broadcom BCM3390 chipset

 - Similar ISPs supported

-- 256MB of RAM for assisting the processor cut through interference
+- 256MB of RAM to assist the processor cutting through interference

 - Somewhat similar layout with a uniform vertical structure